GlitchBuddy/GlitchBuddy/README.md

 hi

+i mostly use this account for reporting issues

+but who knows

-I mostly use this account for reporting issues, but who knows, I might code something sometime in the future...
+i might code something sometime in the future

+wouldn't that be cool